SuperDARNCanada/backscatter/docs/index.rst

 creates a system wide configuration file in /etc/backscatter as well as the user's home directory.

+The setup scripts have dependency handling in them, but in case that fails or if you choose not to install, the following dependencies are needed:

+- setuptools
+- ConfigParser
+- Numpy >= v1.8

 *Note that depending on your system, installation may require root privileges.*

 Usage